hanchangyo/hanchangyo.github.io/content/_index.md

       title: "📚 My Research"
       subtitle: ""
       text: |-
-        Ue this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I am a HCI researcher at the University of Tokyo.
+My main research interests are about how people make and handle physical interfaces for interaction.

-        Please reach out to collaborate 😃
+        Please reach out to collaborate!
     design:
       columns: "1"
   - block: collection